How to Create Passive Income Using Your Expertise

 3. Align Your Skills, Strengths and Audience

 For example, a freelance writer may not feel very comfortable on video.
-So, it wouldn’t make sense to create a video course. .
+So, it wouldn’t make sense to create a video course.
+But she could very comfortably write an eBook about how to write great blog posts, or develop a written course, or even promote writing/editing software as an affiliate that would interest her target audience.

 4. Develop the Passive Income Stream

 What many people don’t realize is that you need more than just the product.
-A truly remarkable stream will be supported by email sequences, marketing collateral, partnerships and a well-crafted landing page.
+A truly remarkable stream will be supported by:

-Let’s say you offer professional home cleaning.
-You’ve mainly built an audience on Facebook, but you also have several email subscribers and Instagram followers.
-As someone that does well on camera, you decide to create a video course called, How to have the Cleanest Home in Your Neighborhood Using Natural Cleaning Supplies.
+Let’s stay with the home organization example: You’ve mainly built an audience on Facebook, but you also have several email subscribers and Instagram followers.
+You’re comfortable on camera, so you decide to create a video course called How to Completely Organize Every Room of Your Home in 60 Days or Less.
+So you can just throw that up on YouTube and watch the dollars roll in, right?
+Wrong!

 To be ready for a strong launch, you’ll need to:

-- Create a landing page with strong copy.
+- Create a landing page with strong action-oriented copy

 And these are just the top-level points.
-A lot of people think passive means easy – it’s not and there’s a ton of work upfront.
+A lot of people think passive means “easy”; it’s not and there’s a ton of work upfront.
+It’s important to note that if content is going to pay for itself over and over again, it has to be high quality so people vouch for it, share it and demand stays high.
 However, once you do this, you can sell the product over and over – meaning you’re no longer trading time for money.

 5. Create an Optimized Marketing Funnel

 Learning how to gain clients through marketing is a bit challenging.
-But with residual income, you can create an automated funnel that runs itself once you set it up.
+But with passive income, you can create an automated funnel that runs itself once you set it up.

-While it can get a bit complicated, here’s a funnel that you could use:
+Using a different example (a webinar, for example), here’s a funnel that you could use:

 - Outline a webinar idea on a related topic to your product